 Interns participate in the CAPS weekly staff meeting which discusses CAPS policy and clinical issues.

 Cowell Center Meetings

-Interns at CAPS are a part of a multi-disciplinary team including psychologists, psychiatrists, dieticians, medical providers, insurance coordinators, and a student-run Emergency Medical Team (EMT).
-On a monthly basis, Interns participate in two Cowell Center- wide activities: 1) A center-wide staff meeting devoted to information sharing, policy making, and activities related to the integration of Cowell Center’s health and mental health activities; and 2) A case consultation meeting where information is communicated regarding shared cases between the health and mental health teams.
+Interns at CAPS are a part of a multi-disciplinary team including psychologists, psychiatrists, dieticians, medical providers, insurance coordinators, a case manager, and a student-staffed Emergency Medical Team (EMT).
+On a monthly basis, interns participate in two Cowell Center- wide activities: 1) A center-wide staff meeting devoted to information sharing, policy making, and activities related to the integration of Cowell Center’s health and mental health activities; and 2) A case consultation meeting where information is communicated regarding shared cases between the health and mental health teams.

 Training Activities & Time Allocation

 The number of hours required to complete the internship is 1,840 hours.

 Interns also participate in two Cowell Center-wide activities on a monthly basis: an interdisciplinary team meeting and an interdisciplinary case conference; outreach and consultation hours are variable and do not occur on a weekly basis.